Daniela Landert, Prof. Dr.

 Jucker, Andreas H., Daniela Landert, Annina Seiler, and Nicole Studer-Joho (eds.).
 2013.
 Meaning in the History of English.
 Words and Texts in Context.
 (Studies in Language Companion Series 148).
 Amsterdam/Philadelphia: John Benjamins.

 Landert, Daniela. (in preparation).
-Historical Corpus Pragmatics.
-Epistemic and Evidential Stance in Early Modern English.
+Methods in Historical Corpus Pragmatics.
+Epistemic Stance in Early Modern English.
+(Research monograph).

-Landert, Daniela. (forthc.).
+Landert, Daniela.
+2019.
 “Function-to-form mapping in corpora: Historical corpus pragmatics and the study of stance expressions”.
 In: Carla Suhr, Terttu Nevalainen and Irma Taavitsainen (eds.).
 From Data to Evidence in English Language Research.
 (Digital Linguistics).
-Leiden: Brill.
+Leiden: Brill, 169–190.

 Landert, Daniela.
 2017.
 “Participation as user involvement”.
 In: Christian R. Hoffmann and Wolfram Bublitz (eds.).
 Pragmatics of Social Media.
 (Handbooks of Pragmatics, Volume 11).
 Berlin/New York: Mouton de Gruyter, 31–60.

 Landert, Daniela and Gianluca Miscione.
 2017.
-"Narrating the stories of leaked data: The changing role of journalists after Wikileaks and Snowden".
+“Narrating the stories of leaked data: The changing role of journalists after Wikileaks and Snowden”.
 In: Marjut Johansson, Sonja Kleinke and Lotta Lehti (eds.).
-The Digital Agora of Social Media 19: 13–21.
+Discourse, Context & Media 19: 13–21.

 Landert, Daniela.
 2017.
 Review of Birte Bös and Lucia Kornexl (eds.).
 Changing Genre Convenstions in Historical English News Discourse.
 Amsterdam/Philadelphia, PA: Benjamins, 2015.
 Anglia 135.2: 358–362.